 Influences Judge’s Ruling

-Most people who know they committed what the ticket says are either going to show up in court hoping the officer doesn’t, or just pay it right away.
-If you are invested in your ticket case and hire a lawyer to help you, the judge may be more influenced into believing you are innocent, and rule in your favor, whether you are guilty or not.
+Most people who know they committed what the ticket says will either show up in court hoping the officer doesn’t or just pay it right away.
+If you are invested in your ticket case and hire a lawyer to help you, the judge may be more influenced into believing you are innocent and rule in your favor, whether you are guilty or not.

 Reach Out to The Law Offices of Mark T. Hurt Today

-At The Law Offices of Mark T. Hurt, we understand that there are some proven strategies to get you out of paying your traffic ticket – and we know that there are some arguments that just don’t work.
-Finding the way forward means doing research about the law you are accused of violating, and knowing how to deconstruct the charges effectively.
-Fortunately, we’re dedicated to providing that service for each and every one of our clients.
+At The Law Offices of Mark T. Hurt, we understand that there are some proven strategies to get you out of paying your traffic ticket – and we know that there are some arguments that don’t work.
+Finding the way forward means researching the law you are accused of violating and knowing how to deconstruct the charges effectively.
+Fortunately, we’re dedicated to providing that service for every one of our clients.